Senate panel endorses $39 million public schools increase, setting up showdown with House

 "The whole thing could blow up," Appel said.

-Barry Dusse, director of the State Budget Office, said recent amendments to the governor's budget proposal would allow the state to pay for the $39 million boost.
+Barry Dusse, director of the governor's Office of Budget Planning, said recent amendments to the governor's budget proposal would allow the state to pay for the $39 million boost.

 Gov. John Bel Edwards' bid to boost teacher pay by $1,000 per year is winning wide support both inside and outside the Louisiana Legislature.

-Dusse told the Senate committee that reductions to the state Department of Health, and $15 million in other cuts to state agencies, would allow the state to pay for the public schools increase.
+Dusse told the Senate committee that savings in the state Department of Health, and $15 million in cuts to other state agencies, would make the package affordable.

 The House Appropriations Committee on Monday is set to begin its final markup of the $30 billion state spending plan, including education dollars.